Eat.Drink.Pure

 Instructions

-• If you're using frozen corn kernels, begin by soaking them in boiling water for 5 minutes.
+• If using frozen corn kernels, begin by soaking them in boiling water for 5 minutes.
 While the corn thaws and cooks, prep the other ingredients.

 • Let the salsa sit for 10 minutes so the flavors meld together.
 Enjoy!